zotonic/zotonic/doc/manuals/cookbook/justenough-webmachine.rst

 A Webmachine application is a set of `resources` written in Erlang, each of which is a set of functions over the state of the resource.

-Note: in Zotonic's version of Webmachine, we renamed `resource` to `controller`, as we think that's a better name for those things.
+Note: in Zotonic’s version of Webmachine, we renamed `resource` to `controller`, as we think that’s a better name for those things.
 And in Zotonic, resources are "pages".

 These functions give you a place to define the representations and